darkcorpd/ml-zoomcamp/twitter-bots-classification/README.md

 *	**Expectation:** how relevant is this variable with respect to our task?
 We can use a scale “High, Medium, Low”.
 *	**Comments:** whether or not we have any comments to make on the variable.

-The discription of the variables can be found [here](https://developer.twitter.com/en/docs/twitter-api/v1/data-dictionary/object-model/user)
+The description of the variables can be found on [developer.twitter.com](https://developer.twitter.com/en/docs/twitter-api/v1/data-dictionary/object-model/user)

-After some research I decised to go with a list of 13 features:
+After some research I decided to go with a list of 13 features:
 ```
 numerical = ['statuses_count',
              'followers_count',